Settings for spreadsheet to HTML conversion

-All converter settings are explained below in details.
+All converter settings are explained below in detail.
 They are presented in the same order they appear in the interface.

 Appizy supports Office Open XML used by Microsoft Office Excel (.xlsx extension) and OpenDocument Spreadsheet (.ods extension) used by LibreOffice or OpenOffice.
 Upload your spreadsheet file here.